fission/docs.fission.io/docs/content/languages/nodejs.md

 ### Creating a custom nodejs builder image

 If you'd like to do more than just `npm install` in the build step, you could customize the build.sh.
-Here's the link to the source code of fission nodejs builder TODO : Provide a link to source code of fission nodejs builder image
+Here's the link to the source code of fission [nodejs builder](https://github.com/fission/fission/tree/master/environments/nodejs/builder)

 As you can see, the build.sh performs a `npm install` inside a directory defined by the environment variable SRC_PKG and copies the built archive into a directory defined by environment variable DEPLOY_PKG
 You could create a customized version of this build.sh with whatever additional commands needed to be run during the build step.

 Finally the image can be built with `docker build -t <USER>/nodejs-custom-builder .` and pushed to docker hub with `docker push <USER>/nodejs-custom-builder`

-Now you are ready to create a nodejs env with your custom builder image with your builder image supplied to `--builder` flag
+Now you are ready to create a nodejs env with your custom builder image supplied to `--builder` flag

 ## Modifying the nodejs runtime image

 If you wish to modify the nodejs runtime image to add more dependencies without using/creating a builder image, you can do so too.

-TODO -- link to source code
+Here's the link to the source code of fission [nodejs runtime](https://github.com/fission/fission/tree/master/environments/nodejs)

 As you can see, there is a package.json in the directory with a list of node modules listed under dependencies section.
 You can add the node modules required to this list and then build the docker image with `docker build -t <USER>/nodejs-custom-runtime .` and push the image `docker push <USER>/nodejs-custom-runtime`